Kaiser Aluminum

 Working with or around asbestos is now known to be hazardous to human health.
 The small fibers of this mineral can become exposed and easily flake off to become dust that floats in the air and settles on surfaces.

-When workers inhale or ingest those fibers, they become lodged in the body, doing damage to organs and tissues over time.
+When workers inhale or ingest those fibers, they become lodged in the body, causing damage to organs and tissues over time.
 Some people will get very sick as a result, eventually developing asbestos lung cancer, mesothelioma, or asbestosis.

 Many different workers risked asbestos exposure because of Kaiser Aluminum: